vtbag/utensil-drawer/README.md

 * **Access morph animation parameters directly in CSS!**
 You can now access the key parameters of each morph animation in CSS rules!
 Make them available as CSS pseudo properties on your `::view-transition-group` elements.
 Calculate animation values based on old and new positions, widths, and heights.
 Let the `vectors` script handle the JavaScript while you create pure CSS styles that go far beyond basic morphs!

-Tired of checking if startViewTransition is supported—and whether it wants a function or accepts the new typed object?
-The Drawer now includes mayStartViewTransition:

-Works with the new signature in all supported browsers

-Falls back gracefully if view transitions are not available

-🥁🥁🥁 And optionally you can stack transitions instead of canceling the current one when a new one begins 🥁🥁🥁

-Works with the new signature in all supported browsers

-Falls back gracefully if view transitions are not available

-🥁🥁🥁 And yes, you can optionally stack transitions instead of canceling the current one when a new one begins 🥁🥁🥁

 * Tiered of checking if `startViewTransition` is supported and whether it wants a function or also accepts the new object with view transitions types?
-The Drawer now includes `mayStatViewTransition`:
+The Drawer now includes the (still experimental) `mayStatViewTransition` function:
     * Works with the new signature in all supported browsers
     * Falls back gracefully if view transitions are not  natively supported
-    * 🥁🥁🥁 Optionally **prevents killing** the current transitions when a new one is started **by automatically stacking** view transitions 🥁🥁🥁
+    * 🥁🥁🥁 Optionally **prevents killing** the current transitions when a new one is started **by automatically chaining** view transitions 🥁🥁🥁

 For details see https://vtbag.dev/tools/utensil-drawer/